Global Criminal Law

 Below you will see a distribution of the different arenas where past students are currently working.
 And here you can read about the career paths of our Faculty international graduates.
 One of our graduates was appointed as Prosecutor General of Rwanda.

-Further, all students have access to the university Career Services which can help them in finding and preparing for internships and employment.
+Further, all students have access to the university Career Services and Career Services Law, where they can seek advice about finding and preparing for internships and employment.

 If you'd like to know more about the Global Criminal Law LLM programme, you are welcome to particpate in our free online webclass, and/or join one of our Masters Week presentations for the programme.
 You can also watch a recording of our most recent (online) masters week presentation here.